So much data, but where’s the insight?

 Topic classification is a supervised learning approach that uses rule-based systems (machine learning algorithms) that are manually trained using annotated data and predefined topics.

 After evaluating the training data, these machine learning algorithms can accurately classify unseen texts based on their topics.
-Topic modelling, on the other hand, is an unsupervised learning approach in which machine learning algorithms identify topics based on patterns (such as word clusters and their frequencies).
+Topic modeling, on the other hand, is an unsupervised learning approach in which machine learning algorithms identify topics based on patterns (such as word clusters and their frequencies).

-In terms of effectiveness, teaching a machine to identify high-value words through text analysis is more of a long-term strategy compared to unsupervised learning (topic modelling).
+In terms of effectiveness, teaching a machine to identify high-value words through text analysis is more of a long-term strategy compared to unsupervised learning (topic modeling).
 If you have a predefined list of topics for sets of texts, e.g. reviews or surveys, and want to label them automatically to extract value quickly, a topic classification algorithm would be more applicable.

-What are the main topic modelling methods?
+What are the main topic modeling methods?

 - Latent Semantic Analysis (LSA)

-Primary used for concept searching and automated document categorisation, latent semantic analysis (LSA) is a natural language processing method that assesses relationships between a set of documents and the terms contained within.
+Primary used for concept searching and automated document categorization, latent semantic analysis (LSA) is a natural language processing method that assesses relationships between a set of documents and the terms contained within.
 It uses singular value decomposition (SVD) to scan unstructured data to find those relationships.
 The word ‘latent’ indicates that the model discovers yet-to-be-found or hidden topics in a document.

 What is SVD?